Anna Maria College: History

+Anna Maria College has sufficient resources to be able to sustain operations at current levels and substantially fulfill its obligations to enrolled and admitted students for both the current and the subsequent academic year".

+On April 23, 2026, college leaders announced that the college would cease operations after the Spring 2026 semester.
+They cited ongoing financial challenges as the primary reason for closing the college.
+Transfer pathway agreements were arranged with Worcester State University, Regis College, Springfield College, Bay Path University, American International College, Fitchburg State University, Elms College, New England College, Rivier University, Albertus Magnus College, and the University of Massachusetts Lowell, allowing students in good standing to transfer to the aforementioned schools.

+After the college’s permanent closure on May 10, 2026, school records and transcripts are held by Regis College in Weston.
+On June 27, 2026, Anna Maria College filed for Chapter 11 bankruptcy protection.

 Academics

-Anna Maria College has an average annual enrollment of around 1,500 students, mostly undergraduate and graduate students, and some continuing education learners.
-Rooted in the traditions of Catholic education, the college combines liberal arts and sciences education with career preparation.
+Anna Maria College had an average annual enrollment of around 1,500 students, mostly undergraduate and graduate students, and some continuing education learners.
+Rooted in the traditions of Catholic education, the college combined liberal arts and sciences education with career preparation.

-The college is divided into four academic schools: the School of Business, School of Liberal Arts and Social Sciences, School of Nursing and Health Sciences, and the School of Professional Studies.
+The college was divided into four academic schools: the School of Business, School of Liberal Arts and Social Sciences, School of Nursing and Health Sciences, and the School of Professional Studies.

+Anna Maria's fire science program was the largest in the Northeast United States.

 Athletics

-Anna Maria College has thirteen Division III athletic teams, known as the AMCATS (Anna Maria College Athletic Team Sports), in the National Collegiate Athletic Association (NCAA), including men's baseball, basketball, football, ice hockey, lacrosse, and soccer; and women's basketball, ice hockey, field hockey, lacrosse, soccer, softball, and volleyball.
-The school is the first private college to be invited for core member status in the Massachusetts State Collegiate Athletic Conference (MASCAC).
+Anna Maria College had thirteen Division III athletic teams, known as the AMCATS (Anna Maria College Athletic Team Sports), in the National Collegiate Athletic Association (NCAA), including men's baseball, basketball, football, ice hockey, lacrosse, and soccer; and women's basketball, ice hockey, field hockey, lacrosse, soccer, softball, and volleyball.
+The school was the first private college to be invited for core member status in the Massachusetts State Collegiate Athletic Conference (MASCAC).

+The AAU Men’s Club Ice Hockey team won the national championship in Jacksonville, Florida, in March 2026, making them the university's first athletic team win a national title.

 Notable faculty

 View of the Madonna Hall residences in 2016.